allisonLMT/Dogify/README.md

 ### 8.5 Submission with Enter Key:
 Once focus is on the form, users can submit with the Enter key.
 This allows keyboard-only users to submit the form.

+## 9. Approval:
+Conditional approval has been obtained from OpenAI for the duration of the application process.